jinjinwang02/keeper/README.md

 A minimalist note-keeping app using MERN.

+Checkout the app at: https://calm-tor-86699.herokuapp.com/

-You can checkout front-end version in the local branch.
+React version in the local branch.

 ## Install